 The College exercises its judgment in designing reasonable sanctions.
-Not all violations will be deemed equally serious offenses, and the College reserves the right to impose different sanctions depending on the severity of the offense and to take non-disciplinary, administrative actions as appropriate.
+Not all violations will be deemed equally serious offenses, and the College reserves the right to impose different sanctions depending on the severity of the offense and to take Non-Disciplinary, Administrative Measures as appropriate.
+Non-Disciplinary, Administrative Measures may include, but are not limited to, delaying the conferral of a degree until the conclusion of the Grievance Process where allegations, if true, may result in a student's suspension or expulsion.
 The following provisions apply to all formal Grievance Procedures.